websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/developer-guide/categories-and-vocabulary-api-basics.md

 ## Put a Vocabulary

-Do a complete overwrite of an existing vocabulary with the following cURL and Java commands.
+Overwrite an existing vocabulary with the following cURL and Java commands.
 Note, replace `1234` with your vocabulary's ID.

 ### TaxonomyVocabulary_PUT_ById.sh